ricarellano/final_project/README.md

 # Cycling Routes

-This app is for cyclist people who want to see their distances in miles, calories burned and save favorite routes in their profile.
+This app is for users who enjoy cycling and want to see their distances in miles, calories burned and save favorite routes in their profile.

 ## Build with
 * Ruby